zz22394/presto/docs/148t/_sources/installation/installation-yarn-manual.txt

 Before installation, you must configure the .json files required for running Presto.

-For more information, see:
-| :doc:`Presto Configuration Options for YARN-Based Clusters <installation-yarn-configuration-options>`
+For more information, see: :doc:`Presto Configuration Options for YARN-Based Clusters <installation-yarn-configuration-options>`.

 -----